kiseonjeong/convolutional-neural-network-with-numpy/README.md

-# python-test
+# neural network for python
- test repository for python
+ implementation of neural network using numpy